 A 2018 survey showed that nearly one-third of Canadians said they didn't have renters insurance.
-Most people thought they were covered by their landlord's or roommate's tenant insurance policy.
+Most people thought they were covered by their landlord's or roommate's tenant policy.
 That's unfortunately not true.

 The same goes for property owners who rent their property to others.
 Property owners forget that their regular home insurance, most of the time, will not cover their home when they start using it as a rental property.
-Therefore, everyone needs to be well informed about the insurance that best fits their specific necessities.
+Therefore, everyone needs to be well informed about what best fits their specific necessities.
 We have seen more and more landlords is asking for renters insurance from the tenant before they lease out their property.

 While you're focusing on your schoolwork, it's comforting to be protected from unexpected financial burdens.
 Here's what you need to know:

 How will a tenant liability claim get denied?

 Renters Insurance does not apply to bodily injury or property damage that is expected.